 Just as important as your score is the circumstances surrounding the score.
 If you had a foreclosure two years ago but have since been paying your bills on time, you may be able to still buy a home.
 As long as you are able to show a lender that you can afford the loan to get approved for bad credit home buying and are financially stable, all is not lost.

-In addition to FHA loans, there are alternative options for individuals with poor credit in the form of “non-qualified mortgage” (non-QM) programs offered by private money lenders.
+In addition to FHA loans, there are alternative options for individuals with poor credit in the form of “non-qualified mortgage” (non-QM) programs offered by hard-money lenders.
 These programs typically feature more lenient criteria and lack backing from government agencies.

 Increase your Chances of being Approved to Buy a Home with Bad Credit, Try these 4 Secrets: